 How can we face this unprecedented challenge in human history?
 Is it possible to invent entirely different ways of cohabiting—between humans and with non-humans—that would allow us to maintain and even repair this habitability?
 To achieve this, why not seek inspiration from care theories applied to our living spaces?

-This is the reflection that the discussion between Michel Lussault and Laurent Devismes will focus on.
+This is the reflection on which Michel Lussault and Laurent Devisme will focus.

 6pm